 Q: How does the work culture differ from home?

-A: On this topic, I sum up the difference between French and American in this way: the French work to live and Americans live to work.
+A: On this topic, I sum up the difference between French and Americans in this way: the French work to live and Americans live to work.

 Q: Did a relocation company help you with your move?